 The windshield is part of the HUD system.
-If the windshield needs to be replaced, be sure to get one that is designed for HUD or the HUD image may look out of focus.
+If the windshield must be replaced, get one that is designed for HUD or the HUD image may look out of focus.

 Driver Assistance Systems

 If the windshield needs to be replaced and the vehicle is equipped with a front camera sensor for the Driver Assistance Systems, a GM replacement windshield is recommended.
 The replacement windshield must be installed according to GM specifications for proper alignment.
 If it is not, these systems may not work properly, they may display messages, or they may not work at all.
 See your dealer for proper windshield replacement.